aashiperun/Interactive-Lab-Hub-1/Lab 2/README.md

 Can you make time interactive?
 You can look in `screen_test.py` for examples for how to use the buttons.

 Please sketch/diagram your clock idea.
 (Try using a [Verplank digram](http://www.billverplank.com/IxDSketchBook.pdf)!

+Clock Idea:
+* Older people with Cognitive Deficits often feel disoriented and do not know what activity they should be doing at a particular time of the day.
+* To enable a routine for them, I am using this Clock to tell them what activity they should be doing.
+* Each of these activites in the diagram below are displayed only during that particular time of the day.

 ![Untitled (10)](https://user-images.githubusercontent.com/66789469/189803964-54ecee47-11b1-4152-950d-60f8184868f2.jpg)